Efficient Off-Policy Q-Learning for Data-Based Discrete-Time LQR Problems: Algorithm Analysis

 We have shown that Algorithm 1 successfully solves the LQR control problem using only measured data from the system.
-Currently, Algorithm 1 is one of the increasing number of data-based methods to solve this problem.
-In the next section, we show that the low computational complexity associated with Algorithm 1 make it an attractive alternative in this area.
+To execute Algorithm 1, knowledge of an initial stabilizing matrix $K^0$ is required.
+In the following section we show how to compute a deadbeat controller in a data-based fashion.